FahimKasmani/SQL_PROJECTS/README.md

     salary_year_avg DESC
 ```

-Here's the breakdown of the most demanded skills for the top 10 highest paying data analyst jobs in 2023:
+Here's the breakdown of the most demanded skills for the top 10 highest-paying data analyst jobs in 2023:

 - **SQL** is leading with a bold count of 8.
 - **Python** follows closely with a bold count of 7.